daniel-dsouza/psychic-octo-giggle/Manual-Installation.md

 ## Installing

-* Install vanilla Wine 6.4+ or a custom Runner **(As of 3.13 we recommend a runner built for Star Citizen - see Special LUG Wine Builds below)**
+* Install vanilla Wine 6.4+ or a custom Runner **(As of 3.13 we recommend a runner built for Star Citizen - [see Special LUG Wine Builds](https://github.com/starcitizen-lug/information-howtos/wiki/Wine-Builds-for-Star-Citizen))**
 * Create your wine prefix: `WINEPREFIX=~/path/you/want/to/Star-Citizen winecfg`

 * In the window that pops up, select **Windows 10** as Windows version and click OK